Teams, tales and tips – a guide to the local game

-The former soccer stronghold of Waterford welcomes the return of European football in 2019 after an absence of more than 30 years.
+The former soccer stronghold of Waterford was looking forward to the return of European football in 2019 after an absence of more than 30 years.
 Promoted to the Premier Division in 2017 after a decade in the doldrums, flagship club Waterford FC claimed a fourth-place slot in 2018 to join nearly 100 cup winners and high achievers in the Europa League.

 During that time, the Blues also gave creditable performances against George Best’s Manchester United, Celtic and Galatasaray, all in Europe’s premier competition.